webflorist/routetree/README.md

 The following code examples will use the helper-function `route_tree()`.

-### Defining the RouteTree
+## Defining the RouteTree

 Just like with Laravel's own routing, your can define the RouteTree in your `routes/web.php`.

-For better comparability of syntaxes, wherethe following examples will correspond to the ones presented in Laravel's documentation (https://laravel.com/docs/master/routing) where possible.
+For better comparability of syntaxes, wherethe following examples will correspond to the ones presented in [Laravel's Routing documentation](https://laravel.com/docs/master/routing) where possible.
 They will also assume 2 configured languages (`'en','de'`) - if not otherwise stated.

-#### Basic Routing
+### Basic Routing
 ```php
 route_tree()->node('foo', function (RouteNode $node) {
     $node->get(function() {